View our response to COVID-19 Pride Flag

 1. How are you feeling about living here on your own?

-2. How do you feel you are coping?
+2. How do you feel you are coping with the house?

 3. Is there anything you are finding more difficult?